 SB2Cs did battle in the Pacific Theater during the last couple of years of the war.
 Thanks to their existence the Navy was able to put dive bombers on the many large-deck Essex-class carriers built during the war.
 They participated in every major engagement through the end of hostilities.

 SB2Cs did not operate from light carriers or escort carriers thanks to the aircraft’s combination of high approach speed, poor approach handling, and sheer size and weight.

 The SB2C also didn’t operate from every Essex-class carrier either.
 Captain Joseph J. “Jocko” Clark got so tired of them making a mess of his carrier, the USS Yorktown (CV-10), that he put them on the beach while on the way to the Pacific and replaced them with SBDs.
-Clark recommended cancelling the SB2C.
+Clark also recommended cancelling the SB2C entirely.

 Though the SB2C was capable of delivering bombs with more precision over greater range, both the Grumman F6F Hellcat and Vought F4U Corsair were capable of delivering nearly the same payload as the Helldiver.
 That, coupled with the advent of aerial rockets, spelled the end of the dive bomber in US Navy service.